-Education at both the compulsory and postsecondary levels is an important public concern for citizens of all countries on all continents.
-Education remains one of the largest budget items for governments, and the increasing cost of educating our youth is a concern in times of constricted public budgets.
-Policymakers require better tools and information in order to make prudent decisions about how best to spend taxpayer funds and also serve the public in the best manner possible.
-So at EPI we focus on trying to conduct research that can arm policymakers with better information and serve society to the best of their ability.
+Education at both the compulsory and postsecondary levels is a critical public concern and remains one of the largest budget items for governments.
+The increasing cost of educating our youth and the burgeoning cost of college is a concern in times of constricted public budgets.
+Policymakers require better tools and information in order to make prudent decisions about how best to spend taxpayer funds and serve the public interest.
+At EPI, we focus on conducting research that can arm policymakers with better information and serve society to the best of their ability.

-We also conduct our research in hopes that it informs both researchers and practitioners.
-Our extensive effort in the area of student retention is aimed at improving practice on postsecondary campuses in the US, Canada, and beyond.
-Our development of special tools to help support administrators in the development of new policies and practices to encourage students to stay on campus is an important example of this work.
+As well, our extensive effort in the area of student retention has resulted in our creation of SwailLandis, an EPI subsidiary dedicated to improving practice at postsecondary institutions.
+Our development of special tools to help support faculty and staff in the development of new policies and practices to encourage students to stay on campus is an important example of this work.
 And our conferences and workshops in this area allow us to work directly with these individuals in hopes of making direct, positive change.

 We sincerely hope you find our efforts useful and informative.
 Please take time to review our brochures below or download our Capability Statement here, and contact us directly to find out more about how the Educational Policy Institute can help you.